abaybektursun/heat_transfer/README.md

-# Heat Transfer Simulating with Finite Difference Method
+# Heat Transfer Simulation with Finite Difference Method

 CPU folder has serial Fortran implementation.
 GPU folder has parallel CUDA version for NVIDIA GPUs.
 Heatmap randomly generated and video file produced as a result of the simulation.